 The consolidated gross expense ratio of non-Slovenian life insurers dropped by 1.5 p.p. due to the increase in gross premiums written.
-The consolidated gross expenses of the non-Slovenian companies, by contrast, increased by $\bigcirc$ 0.2 million due to the above reasons.
+The consolidated gross expenses of the non-Slovenian companies, by contrast, increased by €0.2 million due to the above reasons.

-Income, expenses and the net inv. income relating to the investment portfolio; life insurance business period totalled €0.8 million or €0.2 million less than in 2016.
+The net investment income of the investment portfolio of life insurance business declined by €1.1 million year on year.
+The decline was mainly the result of lower interest income (€1.2 million).
+Expenses relating to the investment portfolio in the observed period totalled €0.8 million or €0.2 million less than in 2016.
 The Group recorded no losses in life business in 2017 (2016: €0.2 million).
 The investment return in 2017 was 2.5%.